 cousins.

 14 | Dugong

 The population has shrunk by a fifth over the last century, having disappeared from the waters of Hong Kong, Mauritius, Taiwan, and other parts of the western Pacific.
-Sailors have often mistaken dugongs for mermaids, which some mermaids take offense at.
-Three dugongs remain in captivity; one in Japan, one at Sea World Indonesia, and one at Sydney Aquarium.
-They are social animals.
+Sailors have often mistaken dugongs for mermaids, which mermaids take offense at.
+Three dugongs remain in captivity; one in Japan, one at Sea World Indonesia, and one at Sydney Aquarium, they are social animals.

+cousins.